JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-share-on-platforms.md

 ### Use native libraries in the hierarchical structure

-You can use platform-dependent libraries like `Foundation`, `UIKit`, and `posix` in source sets shared among several native targets.
+You can use platform-dependent libraries like `Foundation`, `UIKit`, and `POSIX` in source sets shared among several native targets.
 This helps you share more native code without being limited by platform-specific dependencies.

 Since Kotlin 1.6.20, the usage of platform-dependent libraries is available in shared source sets by default.
 No additional